corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/performance-testing/performance-tuning.md

 ### Fine-tuning the Artemis configuration

 The following configuration options control some aspects of Artemis and can affect the throughput and latency of an application:
-* `p2pConfirmationWindowSize`: the size of the in-memory buffer, used by the broker to buffer completed commands before acknowledging them to the client.
+* `p2pConfirmationWindowSize`: The size of the in-memory buffer, used by the broker to buffer completed commands before acknowledging them to the client.
-* `brokerConnectionTtlCheckIntervalMs`: the interval at which acknowledgements of completed commands are to be sent in case `p2pConfirmationWindowSize` is not exhausted in time.
+* `brokerConnectionTtlCheckIntervalMs`: The interval at which acknowledgements of completed commands are to be sent in case `p2pConfirmationWindowSize` is not exhausted in time.
-* `journalBufferSize`: the size of the in-memory buffer used to store messages before they are flushed to disk.
+* `journalBufferSize`: The size of the in-memory buffer used to store messages before they are flushed to disk.
-* `journalBufferTimeout`: the interval at which Artemis messages that are buffered in-memory are to be flushed to disk if the `journalBufferSize` is not exhausted in time.
+* `journalBufferTimeout`: The interval at which Artemis messages that are buffered in-memory are to be flushed to disk if the `journalBufferSize` is not exhausted in time.

 As a result, you can control how frequently Artemis persists messages to disk and how frequently acknowledgements are sent back to clients.
 These values can affect the latency of flows, since a flow is expected to wait less on Artemis if it flushes messages to disk and sends acknowledgements more frequently.
 However, such configuration tweaks can also affect the throughput of flows, since flushing to disk more frequently and sending acknowledgements more frequently can result in a reduced efficiency of the utilisation of the disk and network resources.
 It is important that you benchmark any changes to these values in order to make sure that you have achieved the desired balance between throughput and latency.